Ditching ElasticUtils on Input for elasticsearch-dsl-py

 What was it?

 ElasticUtils was a Python library for building and executing Elasticsearch searches.
-I picked up maintenance after the original authors moved on with their lives, did a lot of work, released many versions and eventually ended the project in January 2015.
+I picked up maintenance after the original authors left Mozilla.
+I maintained it and released multiple versions and eventually ended the project in January 2015.

-It started at PyCon 2014, when I had a long talk with Rob, Jannis, and Erik about ElasticUtils the new library Honza was working on which became elasticsearch-dsl-py.
+It started at PyCon 2014, when I had a long talk with Rob, Jannis, and Erik about ElasticUtils and the new library that Honza from Elastic was working on.
+Honza's library became elasticsearch-dsl-py.

-At the time, I knew that ElasticUtils had a bunch of architectural decisions that turned out to be make life really hard.
-Doing some things was hard.
-It was built for a pre-1.0 Elasticsearch and it would have been a monumental effort to upgrade it past the Elasticsearch 1.0 hump.
-The code wasn't structured particularly well.
-I was tired of working on it.
+At the time, I knew that ElasticUtils had multiple architectural decisions that made maintenance difficult.
+ElasticUtils was architected and built for a pre-1.0 Elasticsearch, and it would have been a monumental effort to rework it to account for API changes in Elasticsearch 1.0.
+Further, the code wasn't structured particularly well.
+We were likely looking at a library rewrite.

-Honza's library had a lot of promise and did the sorts of things that ElasticUtils should have done and did them better--even at that ridiculously early stage of development.
+Honza's library had a lot of promise and did the sorts of things that ElasticUtils should have done and did them better--even in an early stage of development.

 By the end of PyCon 2014, I was pretty sure elasticsearch-dsl-py was the future.
-The only question was whether to gut ElasticUtils and make it a small shim on top of elasticsearch-dsl-py or end it.
+The only question was whether to gut ElasticUtils and make it a small shim on top of elasticsearch-dsl-py or to end the library altogether.

 ElasticUtils and Input

 Even after ending ElasticUtils, Input continued to use it for months because our Elasticsearch cluster was stuck at 0.90.10.
-We finally got upgraded to Elasticsearch 1.2.4 (which is still not supported, but at least it's beyond the 1.0 hump) which was preventing us from ditching ElasticUtils for elasticsearch-dsl-py.
+ElasticUtils supported Elasticsearch 0.90.10, but elasticsearch-dsl-py did not.
+We finally got managed to upgrade Input to Elasticsearch 1.2.4 (which is still not supported, but at least it's beyond the 1.0 hump)

 This week at the Mozilla Whistler all-hands week, I spent some quality time with the Elasticsearch code in Input and rewrote it to use elasticsearch-dsl-py.